Jorge Polanco Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.11).
+- The Rangers' 4.08 team ERA ranks 14th across all league pitching staffs.

+- Rangers pitchers combine to give up 154 total home runs at a clip of 1.2 per game (to rank 12th in the league).

-- His last appearance came on Tuesday against the Arizona Diamondbacks, when the left-hander went eight scoreless innings while giving up four hits.
+- His most recent time out was on Saturday against the Minnesota Twins, when the right-hander tossed seven innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.